rauc/rauc/docs/integration.rst

 backed by an atomic and redundant storage backend, named *state*.

-*Barebox state* allows you to save the variables required by bootchooser with memory specific storage strategies in all common storage medias, such as block devices, mtd (NAND/NOR), EEPROM, and UEFI variables.
+*Barebox state* allows you to save the variables required by bootchooser with memory specific storage strategies in all common storage mediums, such as block devices, mtd (NAND/NOR), EEPROM, and UEFI variables.

 The *Bootchooser* framework maintains information about priority and remaining